World Heritage Walking Tour – Activity Level Guide

 You can choose how far you want to walk today on this most famous of tracks.
-Most people take the hike to Routeburn Flats, a return walk of 13km (8 miles) over the day taking around 6-7 hours.
-The trail is easy underfoot the whole way, with a gradual climb on the way in and downhill on the way back.
+Most people take the hike to Routeburn Flats, a return walk of 13km (8 miles) over the day taking around 5-6 hours.
+The trail is easy underfoot the whole way, with a very gradual climb on the way in and downhill on the way back.
 We have all day to enjoy ourselves so there’s no hurry and you'll really enjoy the changing scenery as you make your way in.
-For an extra challenge the climb to Routeburn Falls will reward you with stunning views, the return distance adds another 3km (2 miles) to your hike and it’s quite a good climb too - 300 vertical meters (1000 feet)!
-Either way a fantastic hike and just before a rest day too.

 Day 7: Rest day in Queenstown

 Today is yours to spend as you wish.
-Take in some of the local sites and activites or take it easy with some downtime.
-Our guides will be on hand to help you find the best options for your day.
+Take in some of the local sites and activities or take it easy with some downtime.
+Our guides will help you find the best options for your day.
 We’ve scheduled a rest day at this stage of the tour to offer you some breathing space and relaxation in a beautiful place with plenty of options before heading on for more adventures in Fiordland.

-Our hike today is approximately 18.5km (11.5 miles) on a the Hollyford Track (another of our Great Walks) and it's a very well maintained track with a gentle incline throughout the day.
+Our hike today is approximately 18.5km (11.5 miles) on the Hollyford Track and it's a very well maintained track with a gentle incline throughout the day.
 It’s not a race to get to the end, we want to take the time to appreciate our surroundings.
 We will be out for the day (around 6-7 hours) with plenty of rest, drink and snack breaks.

 Day 12: Aoraki/Mt Cook Hiking, Hooker Valley